Selecting a language will automatically trigger the translation of the page content.

 • Your parents must reside abroad.

 This visa has a maximum duration of 11 months.
-It allows you to enter France as many times as you wish during its period of validity, without having to apply for a new visa.
+It allows you to enter France as many times as you want during its period of validity, without having to apply for a new visa.

 Please note